swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/trainer_coordinator.md

 - If one week before the demo is scheduled to take place, there is still no Trainer available, email [team@carpentries.org](mailto:team@carpentries.org).
 The Carpentries staff will try to find a staff member to cover the demo.
 - If three business days before the demo, there is still no one available to lead, send [an email](#teaching-demo-cancelled-trainees) to the trainees who are signed up.
 Also, change the status to “Cancelled” on the Etherpad and [notify the Trainers group](#teaching-demo-cancelled-trainers) that we had to cancel an event.

-Monthly:
-- Send out reminders to the Trainers mailing list and Slack channel about upcoming [Trainer Discussion](#discussion-meeting-reminder) and [Business meetings](#business-meeting-reminder).
-- Take notes in Trainer Business meetings.
-  - If not available to take notes, coordinate a replacement notetaker.
-  - Submit notes as a pull request to the [Trainers’ GitHub repository](https://github.com/carpentries/trainers/tree/master/minutes).
-  - Send [email to Trainers mailing list](#business-meeting-notes-available) and post to Slack channel after Business meetings with a link to the notes.
-    - Note: There is no need to take notes in Trainer Discussion meetings.

 Bi-monthly:
 - Add sessions for the next two months to the [teaching demonstration Etherpad](http://pad.software-carpentry.org/teaching-demos).
 - Use the [Event Time Announcer](https://www.timeanddate.com/worldclock/fixedform.html) to create a new event.
 Set the event location as “UTC”.